A Dynamic Mode Decomposition Extension for the Forecasting of Parametric Dynamical Systems: Methods

-There are virtually no constraints on $k \in \mathbb{N}$, therefore it is possible to use \cref{eq:dmd_future} to approximate the value of $\matr{x}_k$ for $k > \timedim$, namely we can predict the behavior of the function of interest in future time instants.
-We are going to use this feature in \cref{sec:methods} in order to expand the known time frame.
+There are virtually no constraints on $k \in \mathbb{N}$, therefore it is possible to use \cref{eq:dmd_future} to extrapolate the value of $\matr{x}_{\RA{t^k}}$ for $k > \timedim$, namely we can predict the behavior of the function of interest outside the tested time window, clearly, with some uncertainty~\cite{lu2020prediction}.